joao-borrego/cripto/assignments/assignment2.md

 #### 1.2 `tcpdump`

+Tcpdump prints the contents of network packets.
+With the necessary privileges on a system through which unencrypted traffic such as Telnet or HTTP passes, a user can use tcpdump to view login IDs, passwords, the URLs and content of websites being viewed, or any other unencrypted information.
+Here's a nice [tutorial](https://danielmiessler.com/study/tcpdump/) and [usage examples](https://www.rationallyparanoid.com/articles/tcpdump.html).

 Run `sudo tcpdump` on machine 3, and generate a ICMP packet from machine 1 to 2 using

 ```